Quick tools for school, health, and money decisions.

 JPG vs PNG vs WEBP for compression

-JPG is usually strong for photos, PNG is useful for graphics and transparency, and WEBP often gives a good balance between file size and quality.
+JPG is usually strong for photos, PNG is useful for graphics and transparency, and WebP often gives a good balance between file size and quality.
 The compressor uses different controls depending on the format so the settings stay technically honest.

 Audience